-In 2020, a group of local landowners and stakeholders worked with DeKalb County to revisit and update the Briarcliff Node within the 2009 North Druid Hills Livable Centers Initiative (LCI) Study.
+In 2020, a group of local landowners and stakeholders worked with DeKalb County to revise and update the vision for the North Druid Hills at Briarcliff Node.
 The update was necessary because of several significant development proposals in the area, the annexation of much of the Node into the City of Brookhaven, and interest from the DeKalb County School District to consider redevelopment potential of the former high school site on North Druid Hills Road.
 The Briarcliff Node update is intended to provide an updated needs assessment for the area and identify growth management and development strategies given recent development pressure.
 The result of the update is a series of guidelines to evaluate proposed changes within the Briarcliff Node.
 The study includes three main components: